HCL-TECH-SOFTWARE/sametime-doc/v1202/admin/disable_background.md

 By default, you can use a filter, blur your background, or use a default or custom image or video to obscure your surroundings.
 Depending on your organization's requirements, you can disable the virtual background feature by modifying the applicable file.

--   Docker
-    -   .env
+-   For Docker, .env
--   Kubernetes
-    -   values.yaml
+-   For Kubernetes, values.yaml

 To restrict all users from using virtual backgrounds during a meeting, follow these steps:

 1. Modify the configuration file.
-The default value is TRUE.
+The default value is `TRUE`.

     -   For Docker, update the value of the ENABLE\_VIRTUAL\_BACKGROUND parameter: